Package 'globaltrends'

 See Also

-Initialize database
+Initialize the local database store

 Description